applocker/build-it-bigger/README.md

+Solution to the Build it Bigger Project

+References:
+I have referenced the Udacity course materials the Android nano degree "Gradle for Android and Java" and Android developers website

 # Gradle for Android and Java Final Project

 In this project, you will create an app with multiple flavors that uses